2024 European Parliament election: Hungary

-The European Parliament views Hungary as a "hybrid regime of electoral autocracy" since 2022 and considers Hungary according to Article 7.1 of the Treaty on European Union in clear risk of a serious breach of the Treaty on European Union.
+The European Parliament viewed Hungary as a "hybrid regime of electoral autocracy" since 2022 and considered Hungary according to Article 7.1 of the Treaty on European Union in clear risk of a serious breach of the Treaty on European Union.

 In January 2024, a majority of European Parliament MEPs voted for a resolution demanding that the EU Council considers that Hungary be stripped of its EU voting rights under Article 7 of the Treaty.

 Date of the election

 The dates chosen for the elections conflicted with a long weekend in Portugal, where Portugal Day, a national holiday, was celebrated on 10 June, which was expected to suppress turnout.
 Despite an attempt by Portuguese leaders to find a compromise, no change was made to the default date of 6–9 June, which required unanimity to be changed.

 Electoral system

 Elections to the European Parliament are regulated by the Treaty on European Union, Treaty on the Functioning of the European Union, and the Act concerning the election of the members of the European Parliament by direct universal suffrage (the Electoral Act).
 The Electoral Act states that the electoral procedure is governed by the national provisions in each member state, subject to the provisions of the act.
 Elections are conducted by direct universal suffrage by proportional representation using either a list system or single transferable vote.
 The national electoral threshold may not exceed 5% of votes cast.